 Grade 11/12 IBDP Course Descriptions

 The International Baccalaureate Diploma Programme (IBDP) constitutes the final two years of study at TGS, beginning in the 11th grade and concluding with the sitting of the IB exams at the end of the 12th grade.
 All TGS students will enroll in the IBDP and study for their IB diplomas.
 They will additionally attend a weekly newMedia Lab, which provides relevant support for the needs of their IB course work.
-Students will also have the opportunity to take non-IB Visual Arts courses.
+Students will also have the opportunity to take IB Visual Arts courses.

 The International Baccalaureate Organization has stipulated a rigorous course of study for Diploma Programme students.
 TGS has created a structure of courses and study support to help our students succeed in this program.
 The basic requirements associated with the IB diploma are:

-- Three IB Core Courses
+- Three IB core requirements

 - Theory of Knowledge (TOK)